 For Atka mackerel, the estimated selectivity patterns are particularly important in describing their dynamics.
 Previous assessments have focused on the transitions between ages and time-varying selectivity (Lowe et al. 2002).
-The current assessment estimates selectivity at age schedules for 4 time periods in the fishery and a single selectivity pattern for the survey (Figures 16.10-16.13, Table 16.13).
+The current assessment estimates selectivity at age schedules for 4 time periods in the fishery and a single selectivity pattern for the survey (Figures 17.8-17.11, Table 17.10).
+The current 2011 selectivity estimate is similar to last year and is shifted to fish that have already reached maturity (Figure 17.9).

 The fishery catches essentially consist of fish 3-11 years old, although a 15-year-old fish was found in the 1994 fishery.
-The fishery exhibits a slight dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries blocks (1977-1984 and 1985-1992, Figures 16.10-16.11).
-After 1992, fishery selectivity patterns are divided into 2 blocks of years (1993-1999, 2000-2010) each with constant selectivity.
+The fishery exhibits a slight dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries blocks (1977-1984 and 1985-1992, Figure 17.9).
+After 1992, fishery selectivity patterns are divided into 2 blocks of years (1993-1999, 2000-2011) each with constant selectivity.
 The patterns between these two blocks are fairly similar but do show slight differences at ages 3-7 and more notable differences at age 8 and older.
 Fish older than age 9 make up a very small percentage of the population each year, and the differences in the selectivity assumptions for the older ages are not likely to have a large impact.
 However, differences in selectivity for ages 3-8 can have a significant impact.
-The recent pattern for the years 2000-2010 reflects the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Figure 16.11, Table 16.6).
-The age at 50% selectivity is estimated at about age 4 for both time periods (Figure 16.11).
-It is important to note the maturity-at-age vector (age at 50% maturity is 3.6 years, Figure 16.11).
+The recent pattern for the years 2000-2011 reflects the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
+The age at 50% selectivity is estimated at about age 4 for both time periods.
+It is important to note the maturity-at-age vector (age at 50% maturity is 3.6 years).
 The estimated selectivity patterns since 1991 indicate the fishery is harvesting mature older fish relative to the foreign and joint venture fisheries.
-The estimated fishery selectivity patterns from the most recent time period from the current assessment are compared with the recent period from last year's assessment and are very similar (Figure 16.12).
-Relative to last year, the current estimated fishery selectivity shows slight differences with higher selectivity between the ages of 3 and 7, and lower selectivity after age 8.
-This is a reflection of the large numbers of 3 year olds (2006 year class) observed in the 2009 fishery catches, and the decreased presence of the 1999 year class in the fishery catches.

 Survey catches are mostly comprised of fish 3-9 years old.
 However, the 2010 survey showed significant numbers of 9-11 year olds of the 1999, 2000, and 2001 year classes.
 A 14-year old fish was found in the 1994 survey and a 15-year old fish was found in the 2000 survey.
-The current configuration estimates a smoothed nearly asymptotic pattern (Figure 16.13), which differs from last year's estimate which exhibited a slightly dome-shaped selectivity pattern (Figure 16.13 in Lowe et al. 2009).
-Relative to last year, the current estimated survey selectivity pattern is nearly identical for ages 1-7.
-However, after age 7, the updated pattern shows higher selectivity reflecting the continued strong presence of the 1999, 2000, and 2001 year classes as 9-11 year olds (Figure 16.9).
+The current configuration estimates a smoothed nearly asymptotic pattern (Figure 17.10), which differs from previous year's estimates which exhibited a slightly dome-shaped selectivity pattern (Figure 17.13 in Lowe et al. 2009).
+The current estimated survey selectivity pattern is nearly identical to last year's estimate.